protobeard/madagascar_vanilla/README.md

 ## Balance

 I'd say that 95% of this mod is simple quality of life, with no implact on balance.
-The other 5% has some small impact, such as allowing players to configure Toxipotatos to life through toxic fallout, or extending the duration of Odyssey quests to more easily accomodate a 100% planet coverage playstyle.
-Please see the "What does it do exactly" second for a more complete list of all changes, and remember that every change is opt-in.
+The other 5% has some small impact, such as allowing players to configure Toxipotatos to live through toxic fallout, or extending the duration of Odyssey quests to more easily accomodate a 100% planet coverage playstyle.
+Please see the "What does it do exactly" section for a more complete list of all changes, and remember that every change is opt-in.

 ## Known Issues